clarkezone/audiovisualizer/README.md

 using AudioVisualizer;
 ```

-add namespace statement to your XAML code as:
+add namespace statement and built in controls to your XAML code as:
 ```
 <Page
     x:Class="App4.MainPage"